Niranjankr96/bjjaiswal.github.io/index.md

 ### Video include

-{% include video.html id="zrkcGL5H3MU" title="Siteleaf tutorial video" %}
+{% include video.html id="QvyTEx1wyOY" title="Computer Science is Changing EveryThing." %}

 ###  What is the meaning of life?
 >The meaning of life is not about how to have life, but how to live by yourself.
 If you are willing to bury this six-footed body on a white dream, that is the meaning of your life.
 If you anger and cheer up, and you are determined to seek the meaning of life and create your own meaning of life, then you will have a day's meaning when you live, and you will add meaning to one thing, life is endless, and the meaning of life is endless – Hu Shi